 Question: What’s it like day-to-day to be a business analyst in a big corporation?

 Answer: In a corporate role, there is plenty of chaos.
 Just because you are involved in a big corporation, it does not mean that things move smoothly.
 There can also be bureaucracy to work through as a BA.
 Typically, there is a level at which you are expected to conform to specific standards and a framework within which you must work.
 When starting with a new company, it’s critical you learn the framework quickly.

 Question: How do you go about learning that framework?

-Answer: Typically there is documentation about the process and sometimes you’ll even be able to find knowledge via eLearning opportunities on the corporate intranet.
+Answer: Typically there is documentation about the business analysis process and sometimes you’ll even be able to find knowledge via eLearning opportunities on the corporate intranet.
 Most companies don’t have a formal induction process so in your first few weeks, you need to go and seek out the information you need.
 Oftentimes your co-workers are the best source of knowledge about how requirements get delivered and can point you in the right direction.

 Leverage a step-by-step process to start your business analyst career.
 How to Start a Business Analyst Career will walk you through the BA job role in detail, help you identify transferable business analyst skills, and hone your BA job search process.
 It’s available in print, PDF, Kindle, and Nook formats.